acidb/mobiscroll-docs/docs/react/eventcalendar/timeline.md

 # Timeline

-Use the [timeline view](https://demo.mobiscroll.com/timeline) which features a horizontally scrollable view with multiple resource support for [day, week, work-week, month and year view](https://demo.mobiscroll.com/timeline/multiple-days-weeks-months-quarters-years-variable-resolution) with built in [templating](#templating), [drag & drop](https://demo.mobiscroll.com/timeline/move-resize-drag-drop-to-create-events) and more.
+Use the [Timeline view](https://demo.mobiscroll.com/timeline) which features a horizontally scrollable view with multiple resource support for [day, week, work-week, month and year view](https://demo.mobiscroll.com/timeline/multiple-days-weeks-months-quarters-years-variable-resolution) with built in [templating](#templating), [drag & drop](https://demo.mobiscroll.com/timeline/move-resize-drag-drop-to-create-events) and more.

 ## Overview

-This timeline view displays a timeline with its related events.
+This Timeline view displays a timeline with its related events.
 You can render the [times/days horizontally and the resources vertically](https://demo.mobiscroll.com/timeline/timeline-time-grid).
-The timeline can easily accommodate a [large number of resources](https://demo.mobiscroll.com/timeline/loading-big-data-sets) thanks to the vertical scroll that is easy to understand for users.
+The Timeline can easily accommodate a [large number of resources](https://demo.mobiscroll.com/timeline/loading-big-data-sets) thanks to the vertical scroll that is easy to understand for users.
 This plays well on larger screens and in landscape containers.
 [Work hours and work days](https://demo.mobiscroll.com/timeline/switching-day-week-work-week-timeline) along with [disabled time-spans, breaks](https://demo.mobiscroll.com/timeline/colors-invalids-css-class) can be added.
 Use it to for [advanced tasks](https://demo.mobiscroll.com/timeline/restaurant-shift-management) with built-in drag & drop.

-By default timeline rows will have variable height and will expand to accommodate the displayed events.
-But, this can be changed by the `rowHeight` property of the [timeline view](##opt-view) option.
+By default the Timeline rows will have variable height and will expand to accommodate the displayed events.
+But, this can be changed by the `rowHeight` property of the [Timeline view](##opt-view) option.
 [If it is set to equal](https://demo.mobiscroll.com/timeline/timeline-resource-height), the rows will have equal heights, and overlapping events will be distributed evenly to fit in the row.

 Also, the `eventList` [property](##opt-view) transforms the event display into a [daily listing mode](https://demo.mobiscroll.com/timeline/event-listing).
 This view represents a daily summary rather than an hour-by-hour layout.

-The capabilities like [recurring events](/react/core-concepts/recurrence), [all-day, multi-day events](#opt-data), [responsiveness](#responsiveness) are supported by the timeline.
+The capabilities like [recurring events](/react/core-concepts/recurrence), [all-day, multi-day events](#opt-data), [responsiveness](#responsiveness) are supported by the Timeline.

 ![Timeline overview](/img/timeline-overview.png)